Zadag/CanCode-Hangman/README.md

 # CanCode-Hangman

-A simple hangman game played in the terminal.
+A simple hangman game played in the terminal for AlbanyCanCode's 2023 JSFundamentals course.

 ![Hangman gameplay](tty.gif)